Mehvix/www.mehvix.com/content/post/Nextcloud Guide.md

 >After that, you can go ahead to the Nextcloud page, create an account (you will use this for all Nextcloud logins).
 Make sure to change the data folder to `/media/nextcloud-data/` or whatever dir you are using, then enter the MariaDB user/password.<br><br>

 Now you've got yourself a Nextcloud Server!
-However, there are still a couple things that you still need to configure which I'll cover in the following section.<br><br><br><br>
+However, there are still a couple things that you still need to configure which I'll cover in the following section.<br><br>

+---
 ## Securing Nextcloud
 If you head to `https://yournextcloud.com/settings/admin/overview` you'll see all security and setup warnings.
 Here's how you fix the ones that I encountered: